shoppimon/authoritah/README.md

 for all other articles.

 ### Permissions
-Permissions, simply put, are "rights granted to a given identity based on it's roles".
+Permissions, simply put, are "rights granted to a given identity based on its roles".
 For example, someone with a **content_editor** role have the **article_edit**, **article_publish** and **article_unpublish** permissions.